 For the majority of my hiking adventures I only ever wear a thin long sleeved top.
 I find once I’m on the move I heat up and if my top is too thick I start to sweat.
 Like most hikers I use a layering system that provides a high degree of versatility over a wide range of temperatures.
 For me my layering system consists of four seperate garments:

 Funnily enough my mid layer is usually the last layer that goes on for me.
 My usual pattern is to use my base layer then add my rain jacket which reduces airflow and keeps me warm first thing in the morning when its still a bit cool.
 If I am using my mid layer its cold, really cold, but on occasions I will decide to wear the mid layer as my stand-alone top.
 I also have very specific preferences as far as mid layers go.
 Because it is a cold weather garment, I like to have a neck tube and zip that keeps my neck warm but allows me to open the zip up if needed.

-Over the past three months I have been trying out the Wilderness Wear MerinoFusion 190 Long Sleeved Zip Neck Top and it surprised me for a number of reasons.
+I have been using the Wilderness Wear MerinoFusion 190 Long Sleeved Zip Neck Top for around 4 years and when I started using this garment it surprised me for a number of reasons.
 The first time I wore this top it was a particularly cold Canberra’s winter day and I used this as a stand alone top.
 I only glanced at the packaging and made the assumption that this garment was a 100% wool garment like the thinner Wilderness Wear Cumilo Merino 150.
 This assumption was bolstered as the top gave off that Lanolin smell that you often get with wool garments.
 It was only after number of months of wearing this top that I bothered to read the garment specifications.
 I discovered the ‘MerionoFusion’ part of the name means that this top is a combination of Merino Wool and Polypropylene.